Skip to content

 # partial results

-# calculation of a possible discount
+# calculation of any discount

-self.get_discount(taxpayer, admindata)
+self.get_décôte(taxpayer, admindata)

-# Calculate any tax reduction
+# calculation of any tax reduction

-self.get_reduction(taxpayer, admindata)
+self.get_réduction(taxpayer, admindata)

 # result